openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_id

 > REQUIRED.
-The stream that the Verification event is being requested on.
+The stream that the Verification Event is being requested on.

 state

 > OPTIONAL.
-An arbitrary string that the Event Transmitter MUST echo back to the Event Receiver in the Verification event’s payload.
-Event Receivers MAY use the value of this parameter to correlate a Verification event with a verification request.
-If the Verification event is initiated by the Transmitter then this parameter MUST not be set.
+An arbitrary string that the Event Transmitter MUST echo back to the Event Receiver in the Verification Event’s payload.
+Event Receivers MAY use the value of this parameter to correlate a Verification Event with a verification request.
+If the Verification Event is initiated by the Transmitter then this parameter MUST not be set.

-A successful response from a POST to the Verification Endpoint does not indicate that the Verification event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
+A successful response from a POST to the Verification Endpoint does not indicate that the Verification Event was transmitted successfully, only that the Event Transmitter has transmitted the event or will do so at some point in the future.
-Event Transmitters MAY transmit the event via an asynchronous process, and SHOULD publish an SLA for Verification event transmission times.
-Event Receivers MUST NOT depend on the Verification event being transmitted synchronously or in any particular order relative to the current queue of events.
+Event Transmitters MAY transmit the event via an asynchronous process, and SHOULD publish an SLA for Verification Event transmission times.
+Event Receivers MUST NOT depend on the Verification Event being transmitted synchronously or in any particular order relative to the current queue of events.

 Errors are signaled with HTTP status codes as follows: